Download the Biobank regulation files:

 A large number of samples and data should be made accessible to researchers to foster biomedical research progress in the health-care domain.
 This Swiss Biobanking Platform (SBP) template applies primarily to research biobanks embedded into SBP network as well as to other non-research biobanks, whose secondary purpose will be a requalification as a research biobank.

-As per SBP, « a biobank is an organized entity responsible for the management and the custodianship of biological resources ».
+As per SBP, « a biobank is an organized entity with a governance in place, responsible for the management of biological resources ».
 Likewise, biological resources include biological material and its associated data.
 Associated data stands for personal data, including also health-related data, and preanalytical data.

 In compliance with international standards, any biobank managing human samples must have a Biobank Regulation that defines its purpose, operational processes, and organisation.